Beach Locations

 Playa Madera

-Playa Madera is a 200 m stretch of beach found within Zihuatanejo Bay, between the downtown Playa Municipal and Playa La Ropa, providing a handful of restaurants, small inns and bed-and-breakfasts.
-It is serviced by streets leading from the road to La Ropa just past the flood control canal and is also accessible by foot from town along a narrow seaside footpath known as the“extension del Paseo del Pescador.”
-There is very little land in this area that has not already been developed and much of the older, existing construction is currently undergoing major reconstruction and expansion.
-It is extremely accessible to the downtown core and it’s beaches without yet being congested.
+Playa Madera is a 200-meter stretch of beach found between downtown and Playa La Ropa.
+This neighborhood offers an eclectic range of restaurants, small inns, and bed-and-breakfasts.
+It is serviced by streets leading from the road to La Ropa just past the flood control canal and is also accessible by foot from town along a narrow seaside footpath known as the “extensión del Paseo del Pescador.”
+There is very little undeveloped land in the area, and much of the older, existing construction is currently undergoing major reconstruction and expansion.
+It is extremely accessible to the downtown core without being congested.
+Be sure to stop for a meal at one of the eclectic little restaurants on Calle Adelita.

 Playa Municipal

-Playa Municipal is a 900 m stretch of beach, also known as Playa Principal, that runs from the municipal pier to the canal.
-On the pier you can take a boat out to Las Gatas or on a fishing trip.
-Near the midpoint of the beach you can find the zócalo and cancha (town square and basketball court), which is the focal point of dpwntown Zihuatanejo.
+Playa Municipal is a 900-meter stretch of beach, also known as Playa Principal, which runs from the municipal pier to La Boquita.
+From the pier, you can take a water taxi out to Las Gatas Beach or charter anything from a small panga boat to a large, luxury fishing yacht for fishing or snorkeling trips.
+Near the midpoint of the beach is the zócalo and cancha (town square and basketball court), which are the focal points of downtown Zihuatanejo social life.
 This is a commercial area with small businesses interspersed with some of the original residential buildings of the town, many of which are being renovated and expanded into larger shops and offices as well as small hotels and guesthouses.

 Playa Las Gatas

-Las Gatas is located in Zihuatanejo Bay close to its mouth, directly across the bay from the downtown area.
-It is protected by a man made reef and is accessible only by boat or via a walking path.
-It has a handful of restaurants and is a great place for snorkeling.
-Behind and above Las Gatas, accessible via the scenic Playa la Ropa road, are areas into which infrastructure is slowly being installed by Fibazi, as well as Cerro del Vigia and other projects offering lots and condominiums with bay and ocean views.
+Las Gatas is located directly across the bay from the downtown area.
+It is protected by an ancient man-made reef and accessible only by boat or via a somewhat rough and rocky walking path from Playa La Ropa.
+It offers a double handful of restaurants and is a great place for snorkeling.
+Behind and above Las Gatas, accessible via the scenic Playa la Ropa road, are areas into which infrastructure is installed by Fibazi, as well as Cerro del Vigia and other projects offering lots and condominiums with bay and ocean views.

 Ixtapa Area Beaches